Supply chain mapping gives you visibility of your supplier network, helps mitigate risks and enables you to achieve compliance with confidence.

 Step 6 - Maintaining and monitoring the data

-Once all desired data is captured, reported on and reviewed, maintenance can be automated.
-Through Segura, when certificates, audits, or agreements need to be updated, all suppliers can be alerted and can update this directly.
+Once your data is captured, reported, and reviewed, Segura automates the maintenance process.
+Suppliers are automatically notified when certificates, audits, or agreements require updates, allowing them to make changes directly.
 This reduces the manual admin burden on your staff, allowing them to focus on driving improvements and removing risks.

 Our supply chain is complex and, with consumers demanding increased transparency from all businesses, we’re proud to be reaching this milestone with Segura.
 Investing in the right sustainability tools is essential to driving towards our 100-1-0 goals.
 The Segura platform not only meets our needs today but also has the flexibility to help us build transparency and traceability into our business for the long term.